Query expansion techniques for information retrieval: A survey: Classification of Query Expansion Approaches

 \subsection{Global Analysis}

-In global analysis, query expansion techniques implicitly select expansion terms from hand-built knowledge resources or from large corpora for expanding/reformulating the initial query.
-Only individual query terms are considered for expanding the initial query and expansion terms are semantically similar to the original terms.
-Each term is assigned a weight and expansion terms can be assigned less weight in comparison to the original query terms.
-Global analysis can be classified into four categories on the basis of query terms and data sources: linguistic-based, corpus-based, search log-based and web-based.
+In the global analysis, QE techniques implicitly select expansion terms from hand-built knowledge resources or from large corpora for reformulating the initial query.
+Only individual query terms are considered for expanding the initial query.
+The expansion terms are semantically similar to the original terms.
+Each term is assigned a weight; the expansion terms can be assigned less weight in comparison to the original query terms.
+Global analysis can be classified into four categories on the basis of query terms and data sources: (i) linguistic-based, (ii) corpus-based, (iii) search log-based, and (iv) web-based.
 Each approach has been discussed briefly in the following sections.